-Imputations from the FAST 2004 data into the SILC 2010 data have been conducted by methods of regression imputation.
+The strategy is to impute information of the amounts of relevant tax allowances and deductions at the tax unit level from the FAST micro data into the SILC micro data by methods of regression imputation.
 Generally, the regressions for deductions and allowances have been estimated on the FAST data, and the coefficient estimates have been used for the prediction into the SILC data 2010.
 The regressions have been estimated separately by several groups of relevant types of allowances.